-- Minimum consolidated equity of Ps.14,000,000. - Debt and its cash cost, net must not exceed 3.5 times the EBITDA as of December 31, 2022. - Interest hedges (EBITDA/net financing cost) must not be reduced to less than 3x.
+- Minimum consolidated equity of Ps.14,000,000. - Debt and its cash cost, net must not exceed 3.5x the EBITDA as of December 31, 2023. - Interest hedges (EBITDA/net financing cost) must not be reduced to less than 3x.

-As of December 31, 2022, the Group has committed lines of credit totaling Ps.1,500,000 entered into with AA and AAA rated financial institutions, according to the national grading scale for issuers of long-term debt.
+As of December 31, 2023, the Group has committed credit lines totaling Ps.1,500,000 entered into with AA and AAA rated financial institutions, according to the national grading scale for issuers of long-term debt.
 Interest is payable at the TIIE interest rate plus an applicable margin.